 The design of the room itself is vital to instigating a meeting fuelled by inspiration and open thinking.
 Having a simple, clean layout with open space and round tables to promote collaboration is ideal.
 Make sure the room is aesthetically pleasing and interesting.
 It makes it more welcoming to stimulate creativity.
 This space in Brisbane’s CBD is white, fresh, light filled and open.
 There is minimal clutter to eliminate any distractions, and the large windows fill the room with natural light, keeping everyone revitalised.
 The Classroom in Perth takes a more trendy approach.
 Home to a one of a kind mural painted by a local artist, and a round table seating up to twelve people, collaborative learning is undoubtedly going to flourish.
 Either way, make it a space everyone is excited to come into.

 The Smaller the Better

 It is extremely important to maintain visual contact in order to allow for the learning and sharing of ideas.
-In this case, businesses are realising the importance of smaller meeting rooms and their ability to promote more contact in a more adaptable and comfortable space.
+In this case, businesses are realising the importance of smaller meeting rooms.
+Their ability to promote more contact in a an adaptable and comfortable space is key.
 Having a cosy meeting room will create a more relaxing atmosphere, sparking open conversations.
 This room in Bondi is the perfect huddle space for a maximum of three people.
 It’s design is inviting and more like a cafe space than a meeting room, bringing a more friendly feel to keep that important discussion going!
 These types of spaces will invite more feelings of intimacy and closeness into a meeting which large, conference rooms lose out on.

 Do these things sound ideal for your next important meeting?
 If you want ideas flowing and people talking, head over to Spacenow and check out all the meeting room spaces available for the taking.